Stratocracy: Description of stratocracy

 The word stratocracy first appeared in 1652 from the political theorist Robert Filmer, being preceded in 1649 by stratokratia used by Claudius Salmasius in reference to the newly declared Commonwealth of England.
-John Bouvier and Daniel Gleason describe a stratocracy as one where citizens with mandatory or voluntary military service, or veterans who have been honorably discharged, have the right to elect or govern.
-The military's administrative, judicial, and/or legislative powers are supported by law, the constitution, and the society.
-It does not necessarily need to be autocratic or oligarchic by nature in order to preserve its right to rule.
-The political scientist Samuel Finer distinguished between stratocracies, where the army takes decisions and rules directly, and military regimes or dictatorships, where the army does not rule itself but instead is tasked with the primary responsibility of enforcing and defending the rule of civil leaders who set the policies of the state and control the activities of the military.
+According to the 19th century American jurist, John Bouvier, a stratocracy is where citizens with mandatory or voluntary military service, or veterans who have been honorably discharged, have the right to elect or govern.
+In stratocracies the military runs the administrative, judicial, and/or legislative branches of government, as supported by the law, the constitution, and the society.

+A stratocracy does not necessarily need to be autocratic or oligarchic by nature in order to preserve its right to rule.
+The political scientist Samuel Finer distinguished between stratocracies, where the army takes decisions and rules directly, and military regimes or dictatorships, where the army does not itself rule but instead is tasked with the primary responsibility of enforcing and defending the rule of civil leaders who set the policies of the state and control the activities of the military.
 Peter Lyon wrote that through history stratocracies have been relatively rare, and that in the latter half of the twentieth century there has been a noticeable increase in the number of stratocratic states due to the "rapid collapse of the West European thalassocracies".